 Consider this statement from the VA official site (www.VA.gov):

 “You are responsible for making regular monthly loan payments, even if your home is not habitable, so contact your lender as soon as possible regarding your loss.
 If you are unable to make payments on time, we encourage you to discuss forbearance or a loan modification.
-Also have your lender explain procedures for insurance loss checks, repairs to your property, payments to contractors, etc.”
+Also have your lender explain procedures for insurance loss checks, repairs to your property, payments to contractors, etc. or just use this guide.”

 As you can see from the above, the borrower must work closely with the lender in times of a natural disaster to make arrangements; borrowers should never assume they don’t have to make monthly mortgage payments because of the disaster.
 But that does not mean you won’t have your circumstances taken into account, but you do have to work with the lender.